x64architecture/wnmp/readme.md

 ### Notes ######

-The Username and Password for MySQL is: user: *root* password: *password* (I recommend changing the password)
+The Username and Password for MariaDB is: user: *root* password: *password* (I recommend changing the password)

 You should change $cfg['blowfish_secret'] in config.inc.php in the phpmyadmin folder for added security.